FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 - Black Flute - Decreases the number of Pokemon encountered in the Wild by -1 to a minimum of 1 every time it's played; also Increases the amount of EXP the Pokemon starts with by +1-4 and Max HP by +1-2 every time it's played.
 - White Flute - Increases the number of Pokemon encountered in the Wild by +1 every time it's played; also Decreases the amount of EXP the Pokemon starts with by -1-4 and Max HP by -1-2 every time it's played.
 ##### Fossils
-- Helix Fossil -
+- Helix Fossil - A fossil of a shell belonging to a Omanyte.
-- Dome Fossil -
+- Dome Fossil - A fossil of a carapace belonging to a Kabuto.
-- Old Amber -
+- Old Amber - A fossil of an old amber containing the DNA of a Aerodactyl.
-- Root Fossil -
+- Root Fossil - A fossil of a dried up root belonging to a Lileep.
-- Claw Fossil -
+- Claw Fossil - A fossil of a claw belonging to a Anorith.
-- Skull Fossil -
+- Skull Fossil - A fossil of a hardened skull belonging to a Cranidos.
-- Armor Fossil -
+- Armor Fossil - A fossil of a hardened skull belonging to a Shieldon
-- Cover Fossil -
+- Cover Fossil - A fossil of the undershell belonging to a Tirtouga.
-- Plume Fossil -
+- Plume Fossil - A fossil of a feather belonging to an Archen.
-- Jaw Fossil -
+- Jaw Fossil - A fossil of a jaw piece belonging to a Tyrunt
-- Sail Fossil -
+- Sail Fossil - A fossil of a mane belonging to an Amaura
-- Bird Fossil -
+- Fossilized Bird - One potential half of 4 possible fossil combinations; the upper body of a bird-like Pokemon
-- Fish Fossil -
+- Fossilized Fish - One potential half of 4 possible fossil combinations; the upper body of a fish-like Pokemon
-- Drake Fossil -
+- Fossilized Drake - One potential half of 4 possible fossil combinations; the lower body of a dragon-like Pokemon
-- Dino Fossil -
+- Fossilized Dino - One potential half of 4 possible fossil combinations; the lower body of a dino-like Pokemon
 ##### Repels
 - Repel -
 - Super Repel -